 Why the Pre-Trip is Important

 The reason the test was renamed the Vehicle Inspection Test is because you actually inspect your truck before, after, and often during your trip.
-When driving a 80,000 pound truck, you want to make sure it’s safe to put on the road.
+When driving a 80,000 pound truck, you want to make sure that the vehicle is always safe to be on the road.

-But safety isn’t the only reason, these inspections are important.
+But safety isn’t the only reason that the pre-trip inspection is important.
 Remember that equipment failure on the road takes time.
+If you need to get repairs, you must wait.
 This valuable time is time that you are not paid for.

-Here’s a helpful video showing the full Pre-Trip Inspection:
+Here’s a helpful video showing the complete Pre-Trip Inspection: